-MCSAP funding pays for thirteen Inspectors (FTE), one Lieutenant (MCSAP Coordinator) and three Processing Technicians who all work full-time (2,080 hours per year) on MCSAP eligible activities.
-With the thirteen Inspector's average rate of \$31.12 per hour that equates to \$841,728 per year; the Lieutenant's rate of \$44.99 per hour that equates to \$93,591 per year; and the Processing Technician's average rate of \$25.26 per hour, equating to \$157,632 per year; totaling \$1,092,950.74.
-With an added overtime line item of \$25,500, which is approximately 545 hours of Inspector overtime (\$31.12 per hour x 1.5 x 546.27) the total personnel costs are \$1,118,450.74.
-All of the personnel listed are assigned to MCSAP on a full-time basis.
-Two of the Inspectors are assigned to perform New Entrant Safety Audits (SAs) along with ancillary MCSAP duties as well as one of the Processing Technicians who is assigned to coordinate the SAs for the two Inspectors.
+MCSAP funding pays for thirteen and one-half (13.5) Inspectors (FTE), one Lieutenant (MCSAP Coordinator) and three Administrative Services personnel (Office Clerks, Processing Technicians, or Analysts) who all work full-time (2,080 hours per year) on MCSAP eligible activities.
+With the Inspector's average rate of \$31.67 per hour that equates to \$892,674 per year; the Lieutenant's rate of \$49.23 per hour that equates to \$102,384.48 per year; and the Administrative Services personnel's average rate of \$27.88 per hour, equating to \$173,960.01 per year; totaling \$1,137,692.01.
+With an added overtime line item of \$55,000, which is approximately 1,158 hours of Inspector overtime (\$31.67 per hour x 1.5 x 1,157.65) the total personnel costs are \$1,224,018.49.
+Except for the 50% Inspector, all remaining personnel listed are assigned to MCSAP on a full-time basis.
+Three of the Inspectors are assigned to perform New Entrant Safety Audits (SAs) along with ancillary MCSAP duties.
+The 50% Inspector will perform SAs.
+One of the Administrative Services personnel is assigned to coordinate the SAs for the Inspectors and a second to assist with SA administration along with ancillary MCSAP administrative duties.

-MOE Salaries: Covers 12 Inspectors (FTE) working on Truck Teams and MOE Overtime Salaries covers their overtime.
+MOE Salaries: Covers 12 Inspectors (FTE) working on Truck Teams, one (1) part-time Administrative Services personnel and MOE Overtime Salaries covers their overtime.